sncsenpai/open-source-faves/web_browser_notes.md

 ## Open Source Desktop Browsers

 The categorisation of the Firefox forks can be a little misleading, so I'm going a little lower level than expected.
-Modern Firefox ESR releases are not using the Gecko engine, which has roots in the original Netscape Communication suite that was open sourced by AOL.[^1] Goanna-based browsers were forked from Gecko before Mozilla deprecated it, and both are maintained separately.
+Modern Firefox ESR releases are not using the Gecko engine, which has roots in the original Netscape Communication suite that was open sourced by AOL.[^1] Goanna-based browsers were forked from Gecko before Mozilla's enhancements (Quantum), and both are maintained separately.

 - [Firefox](https://getfirefox.com/)-based
 - [Chromium](https://www.chromium.org/Home/)-based